Breast Implants and Cancer

 These claims are ongoing, so it is important to consult a lawyer if you experienced any harmful side effects from breast implants.
 Our product liability attorneys offer free consultations and are happy to speak with you to help determine if you may be entitled to compensation.
 Presently, no claims have been certified as class action lawsuits or multidistrict litigation.
 However, it is possible that suits will be filed in the near future in various venues around the nation.

 Considering a Product Liability Claim for Defective Breast Implants?
 Our Lawyers Can Help

-At Riddle & Brantley, LLP, our experienced product liability lawyers provide compassionate, aggressive representation for all of our clients.
+At Riddle & Brantley, our experienced product liability lawyers provide compassionate, aggressive representation for all of our clients.
 Our goal is to seek justice, always.
-Therefore, if you contracted breast implant associated lymphoma or experienced any other adverse effects from implants, then contact our law firm today.
+Therefore, if you contracted breast implant-associated lymphoma or experienced any other adverse effects from implants, then contact our law firm today.